bstrie/rust-rustic/README.md

 ## Platforms

 Tested on Linux.
-Should probably work on Mac and Windows (readline support unavailable on Windows).
+Assumed to work on Mac and Windows.

 ## Installation